nautechsystems/nautilus_trader/docs/integrations/polymarket.md

 A [binary option](https://en.wikipedia.org/wiki/Binary_option) is a type of financial exotic option contract in which traders bet on the outcome of a yes-or-no proposition.
 If the prediction is correct, the trader receives a fixed payout; otherwise, they receive nothing.

+All assets traded on Polymarket are quoted and settled in **USDC.e (PoS)**, with the contract address [0x2791bca1f2de4661ed88a30c99a7a9449aa84174](https://polygonscan.com/address/0x2791bca1f2de4661ed88a30c99a7a9449aa84174) on the Polygon blockchain.
+**USDC.e** is a bridged version of USDC from Ethereum to the Polygon network, operating on Polygon's **Proof of Stake (PoS)** chain.
+This allows for the use of USDC on Polygon with faster, more cost-efficient transactions, while being backed by USDC on Ethereum.

+More information can be found in this [blog](https://polygon.technology/blog/phase-one-of-native-usdc-migration-on-polygon-pos-is-underway).

 ## Polymarket documentation

 Polymarket offers comprehensive resources for different audiences: